An Extension of the Non-Inferior Set Estimation Algorithm for Many Objectives: Violation of relevant properties of NISE in three or more dimensions

-A convex multi-objective problem with three objectives, described in Equation \ref{theo:moo:cex3D}, will be used to help explaining the transgression of relevant properties in dimensions superior to two.
-Using this case study, we will find counter-examples for some conditions used to support the proofs in the two-objectives case.
+A convex multi-objective problem with three objectives will be used to illustrate the violation of relevant properties of NISE when the number of dimensions is superior to two.
+Counter-examples for some conditions used to support the proofs in Appendix \ref{appendix:nise_recursivity} are presented.
+Consider the multi-objective problem: